Journalism & Creative Media Courses

 3

 This course is designed to learn the elements of screenplay: structure, plot, character arc, subplot, inciting incident, climax, resolution, visual storytelling, dialogue, subtext, secondary characters.
 Writing will be critiqued and work-shopped by peers.
-It is imperative to read all work by peers, reading assignments and participate in discussion.
-This is a Writing course.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
-Rubrics will be available for each assignment.
+It is imperative to give constructive criticism and participate in discussion.

 Prerequisite(s): JCM 201